stat850-unl/01-getting-set-up-ojamestitus/Introduction.md

 **Oliver's Introduction**

 Hi everyone!
-My name is Oliver and I am a new PhD student and TA in statistics department here at UNL.
+My name is Oliver and I am a new PhD student and TA in the statistics department here at UNL.
 I just moved to Lincoln about a month ago and so far, I'm really liking it!
 I came from central Masssachusetts where I grew up.
 I recently finsihed my undergraduate degree this year at a very small state school known as Fitchburg State Universtiy in Fitchburg, MA.